 I don’t like the fact that many people use Facebook as their main “feed” of all content, but let’s be pragmatic.
-For some it really is the primary website they have open throughout the day.
-It’s where they see everything they’re going to see.
+For some it really is their “starting page” or “gateway” to the Internet, and the primary website they have open throughout the day.
+It’s where they see - or at least discover - almost everything they’re going to see online.

 The problem this presents for content authors, community managers, app developers, etc. is that Facebook offers very little control - neither to content creators, nor even viewers - over the content that shows up in the Feed.
 You can use Facebook groups for e.g. software product communities, but it really offers little control, poor formatting, and lack of ownership of the data besides.
 For these and other reasons many product communities are based on Discourse or other privately hosted discussion platforms, outside the Facebook ecosystem.
 But this means those Facebook loyal people are unlikely to engage as much - or at all - with those communities outside of Facebook.